jfriedly/foreign-currency/README.rst

 Costa Rica
 ''''''''''
 I couldn't find it explicitly stated anywhere, but I'm pretty sure that the 50 centimos coin that I have is obsolete.

+Indonesia
+'''''''''
+All denominations of less than 50 rupiah have been rendered obsolete by inflation.